argonne-lcf/balsam/docs/userguide/getting-started.md

-Some Balsam components require [mpi4py](https://github.com/mpi4py/mpi4py), so it is best to install Balsam in an environment with [mpi4py]{.title-ref} already in place and configured for your platform. **At the minimum**, a working MPI implementation and [mpicc]{.title-ref} compiler wrapper should be in the search path, in which case the [mpi4py]{.title-ref} dependency will automatically build and install.
+Some Balsam components require [mpi4py](https://github.com/mpi4py/mpi4py), so it is best to install Balsam in an environment with mpi4py already in place.

-[cython](https://github.com/cython/cython) is also used to compile some CPU-intensive portions of the Balsam service.
-While the Cython dependency will also be installed if it's absent, it is preferable to have an existing version built with your platform-tuned compiler wrappers.
+**At the minimum**, a working MPI implementation and `mpicc` compiler wrapper should be in the search path, in which case `pip install balsam-flow` will automatically build `mpi4py`.

 Finally, Balsam requires PostgreSQL version 9.6.4 or newer to be installed.
-You can verify that PostgreSQL is in the search [PATH]{.title-ref} and the version is up-to-date with:
+You can verify that PostgreSQL is in the search `PATH` and the version is up-to-date with:

 ```console
 $ pg_ctl --version